nextauthjs/next-auth/www/docs/getting-started.md

 ### Server

-To add `next-auth` to a project, create a file to handle authentication requests at `pages/api/auth/[...slug.js]`:
+To add `next-auth` to a project, create a file to handle authentication requests in the `/api` routes folder.

 ```javascript title="/page/api/auth/[...slug.js]"
 import NextAuth from 'next-auth'